U.S. House impeachment probe intensifies as Trump rages about inquiry

 “Adam Schiff made up a phony call and he read it to Congress and he read it to the people of the United States and it’s a disgrace,” Trump said.

-In those comments, Schiff said the call to Zelenskiy “reads like a classic organised crime shakedown” and parodied the president’s remarks.
+In those comments, Schiff said the call to Zelenskiy “reads like a classic organized crime shakedown” and parodied the president’s remarks.

 A spokesman for Schiff did not respond to a request for comment on Trump’s remarks.